The USA and Canada

 Driving north, you cross the border from New Hampshire into the Canadian province of Québec and encounter the affluent lake-studded region known as the Eastern Townships.

 Québec City lies a couple of hours' drive further north.
 The city evokes reminders of the 1759 Battle of Québec, which changed the history of North America forever.

 Nothing is nicer than ambling through the cobbled streets, exploring the many excellent art galleries and pavement cafés.
 One of my favorite restaurants is Le Lapin Sauté in the Petit Champlain district, where you can watch street entertainers while enjoying the delicious grills and gratins.

-Your route then follows the mighy St Lawrence River south to Montréal, the second-largest French-speaking city in the world.
+Your route then follows the mighty St Lawrence River south to Montréal, the second-largest French-speaking city in the world.
 Continuing your journey south, cross into the province of Ontario for a stay in Canada's largest city, Toronto.
-The city's excellent theatres, shopping and ethnic neighbourhoods are a joy to discover.
+The city's excellent theaters, shopping and ethnic neighborhoods are a joy to discover.

 Skirting Lake Ontario, drive through the vineyards of the Niagara Escarpment to Niagara Falls.
 Our favorite ways to see the falls are on board the Maid of the Mist boat or by taking a helicopter flight.

 From Niagara, cross back into the USA and, driving past Buffalo, arrive in New York State's pretty Finger Lakes region, maybe enjoying a few of the excellent local wines.
 It is then a scenic full-day drive through up-state New York to the great city itself.